If you have a spare bedroom, you’ve probably dreamt of turning it into a home cinema or media room.

 It’s also worth noting that many buyers are now looking for a property with a TV snug or cinema room.
 So, you should be able to realise a good return on any money spent if you ever come to sell up.

-Starting your home cinema on a budget
+Building your home cinema on a budget

-You don’t need to start with the complete system in a fully isolated room.
+As you can see, you don’t need to start with the complete system in a fully isolated room.

-This will mean you have all of the basics covered.
 As you have more cash, you can upgrade to an AV receiver, better speakers and add a Blu-ray player.